semgrep/semgrep-docs/docs/release-notes/october-2024.md

 ### Added

 - Added a **Scan details** page and drawer for all completed scans.
 Use this page to troubleshoot or view information about individual scans.
-- The Dashboard now provides a filter based on your Teams.
-Click **Dashboard > Filters** to view it.
-Additionally, the Dashboard now displays findings from teams you are a part of.
+- The Dashboard now provides a Teams filter, enabling you to create views based on a selection of Teams you are a part of.
+Click **Dashboard > Filters** to access the filter.
+  - Additionally, the Dashboard now displays findings from teams you are a part of by default.
 Your finding count may differ from your colleagues based on your Teams.
 - PR comment flow triage (GitHub) tk
 - Jira API tk
 - Bulk triage findings API endpoint tk